sabioyousif/sabioyousif.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---

-# Computer Science Course Project

-Welcome to my computer science course project website!
+Welcome to my computer science course digital notebook website!

 This website serves as a project for my computer science course.
 I will be frequently updating it throughout the course to showcase my progress and learning journey.